Carlotta Nobile: Cancer and the blog

 In April 2012, she started, under a concealed identity, her Facebook page "Il Cancro E Poi" ("Cancer and Afterwards") that gave birth to a huge community of people suffering from cancer just like her.
-They identified themselves with her thoughts, finding a vital help in her words.Carlotta Nobile, goodbye to the angel of violin www.Tgcom24 In August she created the related website.
+They identified themselves with her thoughts, finding a vital help in her words.
+In August she created the related website.

-During the period of her illness, playing in a duo with the pianist Martin Berkofsky, she joined "Donatori di Musica" ("donors of music"), a social community involved in bringing music concerts in the Italian cancer wards.In memory of Carlotta Nobile playing with the pianist Berkofsky archiviostorico.corriere.it About her social and charity commitment there's the book "Donatori di musica" by L. Fumagalli, Curci Editions (2015).
+During the period of her illness, playing in a duo with the pianist Martin Berkofsky, she joined "Donatori di Musica" ("donors of music"), a social community involved in bringing music concerts in the Italian cancer wards.
+About her social and charity commitment there's the book "Donatori di musica" by L. Fumagalli, Curci Editions (2015).